We want to ensure infrastructure truly meets the community’s needs.

 By guaranteeing a more efficient, honest, and fair process from the very beginning, we can ensure infrastructure projects meet the community’s needs, for current and future generations.

-We are developing a tool to identify the loopholes that enable corruption to thrive in the infrastructure sector.
-This tool will help users, whether they be from government, industry or civil society, identify corruption loopholes in the process of approving infrastructure projects and focus their efforts on closing them.
+We have developed a tool to identify the loopholes that enable corruption to thrive in the infrastructure sector.
+This tool helps users, whether they be from government, industry or civil society, identify corruption loopholes in the process of approving infrastructure projects and focus their efforts on closing them.

 This tool is being piloted in the Solomon Islands and Indonesia.
 If you are interested in funding the roll-out of this tool in another Asia-Pacific country, please get in touch.